Ionuț Nedelcearu: Crotone

 On 16 July 2021, he moved to Italian club Crotone on a three-year contract, for a fee of €1.2 million.

 Palermo

 On 27 July 2022, following Crotone's relegation to Serie C, Nedelcearu signed for Serie B club Palermo on a three-year deal.
 He made his debut with the rosanero in the 32nd finals of Coppa Italia against Torino.

+Akron Tolyatti

+On 7 February 2025, Nedelcearu returned to Russia and signed with Akron Tolyatti.

 International career

 On 27 March 2018, Nedelcearu made his full debut for Romania after being brought on as an 83rd-minute substitute in a 1–0 win over Sweden.

+On 7 June 2024, he was selected in Romania's squad for the UEFA Euro 2024, but did not feature in any match.

 Personal life

-Nedelcearu was born on 25 April, 1996, in Bucharest.
-Before leaving his country for Greece he attended at National University of Physical Education and Sport.

-Like him also his family is dedicated to the world of sport: Nedelcearu's father, Marin, was also a professional footballer, having represented Victoria București, Farul Constanța, FC Brașov and Oțelul Galați; instead his mother, Geta, was a sprinter in young age.
+Born in Bucharest, Nedelcearu attended the National University of Physical Education and Sport before moving abroad for the first time.
+His father, Marin, was also a professional footballer, while his mother, Geta, was a sprinter in her youth.

-On 12 December 2022, Nedelcearu's father died.